RyanQuey/intertextuality-graph/gatsby/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+3. Deploy:

+- TODO make this easier by adding a netlify.toml

+- Set env vars in Netlify INTERTEXTUALITY_GRAPH_PLAY_API_URL

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.